-Almotive utilizes both vehicle dynamics-based odometry (using GPS, IMU, wheel speed and wheel angle data of standard sensors available on the market), as well as visual odometry algorithms for its ego-motion implementation.

-• Fusion Engine, responsible for fusing the individual static and dynamic detections into a complete model space

-The Fusion Engine has a hierarchical architecture.
-A range of abstraction functions create a 3D model of the road surface, the detected lanes, and the drivable area within.
-Extended Sensors produce parallel sensor-level abstractions (defining low-level object tracks).
-Model Space Fusion implements a multi-layer, sensor-agnostic fusion of all information provided by the preceding layers to create an accurate and complete 360° model of the static and dynamic environment around the vehicle.

-Motion Engine, responsible for deciding the right behavior and trajectory for the vehicle

-Taking into account planned route information and predicted object movements, it decides the behavior and the driving trajectory for the vehicle to follow, while considering traffic rules and culture, as well as situation-specific operation modes.

-• Control Engine, responsible for operating the vehicle through low-level actuator commands
+The Location Engine also localizes the vehicle on the map, thus creating associations between detection and map data.
+Hence, a static, map-based representation of the environment can be obtained. - Navigation Engine, responsible for SD and HD map data management and for providing high-level route plan with maneuver-relevant information - Fusion Engine, responsible for providing robust temporal and spatial consistency for the different types of model-space detection outputs of the Multi-Sensor Model-Space Net (e.g., static lane markings, dynamic objects), including longitudinal velocity estimation of tracked objects The Fusion Engine then merges static, HD-map-based and dynamic, detection-based information to build a unified representation of the ego-vehicle's static and dynamic environment for trajectory planning. - Motion Engine, responsible for deciding the right behavior and trajectory for the vehicle Taking into account planned route information and predicted object movements, it decides the behavior and the driving trajectory for the vehicle to follow, while considering traffic rules and culture, as well as situation-specific operation modes. - Control Engine, responsible for operating the vehicle through low-level actuator commands - The Control Engine calculates the longitudinal and lateral control actions required to drive the vehicle along the planned trajectory, then transforms them into proper actuator commands and transmits them towards the vehicle's control interfaces.

-The Control Engine calculates the longitudinal and lateral control actions required to drive the vehicle along the planned trajectory, then transforms them into proper actuator commands and transmits them towards the vehicle's control interfaces.
-In Almotive's reference implementation, a separate DBW Unit provides the actual physical interface between the vehicle and the aiDrive[TM] compute platform.
+In aiMotive's reference implementation, a separate DBW Unit provides the actual physical interface between the vehicle and the $aiDrive^{TM}$ compute platform, acting as a Safety Gate.